chriswilson1982/drug-data-api/README.md

 ## A note on barcodes

-In the UK, all medical product packs will have an EAN13 or EAN14 barcode, which provides the GTIN.
+In the UK, all medical product packs will have an EAN13 barcode, which provides the GTIN.
 Many packs will also have a 2D data matrix code, which usually encodes the GTIN as well as batch number and expiry date.

 ## Contact